Fencing Classes

 What Vivo Fencing Club does

-Vivo Fencing Club teaches the Olympic sport of fencing through a clear progression of classes and training options.
-Students can start with beginner instruction, move into intermediate development, and continue into recreational or competitive programs with private lessons, conditioning, camps, and tournament support as appropriate.
+Vivo Fencing Club teaches foil and epee through a clear progression of classes and training options for kids, teens, and adults.
+Students can start with beginner instruction, move into intermediate or recreational training, and, when appropriate, follow a coach-guided competitive path with private lessons, conditioning, and tournament support.

 01